iamtomal/assignment-8-donation-campaign/README.md

 - We can see all donation category in home page.
 - We can search specific category in home page.
-- How many donations I have made can be seen in the navbar's donation section
+- How many donations I have made can be seen in the navbar's donation section.